spine/spine.site/app/views/docs/forms.md

 ##Updating a record

 Updating a record is now trivial, we have the data, all we need is the record.
-If you're using the [*element pattern*](http://maccman.github.com/spine#s-patterns-the-element-pattern), then you've already got a local reference to the record.
+If you're using the [*element pattern*](<%= docs_path("controller_patterns")#element-pattern %>), then you've already got a local reference to the record.
 All you need to do now is load in the record's new values from the form, and save it:

     //= CoffeeScript
     class ContactItem extends Spine.Controller